-5A Inform and engage the community and ~ Staff continued to utilize stakeholders to increase and promote Facebook and Constant Contact understanding of NapaSan's services, rates, to publicize NapaSan's messages and key messages and programs to the community

-010 C trotogia Ohioetivaa Complete On Track Watch Delayed Status trategic Objectives: Ď 0 · · Q and doubled the Facebook audience this quarter.
-Staff gave multiple tours and presentations to community and school groups this quarter.
-5B Proactively communicating with the public, stakeholders and the press regarding current programs, accomplishments, projects, and news > Staff continued to provide construction project updates via mailings, emails, and website updates.
-Staff also issued press releases to the Register and worked with City and County to share important messages via email and social media.
-5C Collaborate with other local agencies and groups to meet common goals. < < Staff continues to work with the Environmental Education Coalition of Napa County and helped put on the annual Napa Earth Day event.
-Staff also continued to participate in the Countywide Public Information Officers group, the Countywide Water Conservation Group, Baywork, and the Bay Area Pollution Prevention Group.
-5D Build and maintain relationships with community leaders, elected officials and stakeholders. > Staff gave a presentation to Kiwanis this quarter.
-6A Evaluate current recycled water allocation policy > Discussion with the Board will occur in Quarter 4.
+Complete On Track Watch Delayed 2 019 S trategic Objectives: Co ő Wa De Status: 5A Inform and engage the community and stakeholders to increase and promote understanding of NapaSan's services, rates, and key messages ~ Staff continued to utilize Facebook, Constant Contact, and the direct text and email features of our website to publicize NapaSan's messages and programs to the community.
+Our Facebook audience continued to grow this quarter.
+5B Proactively communicating with the public, stakeholders and the press regarding current programs, accomplishments, projects, and news > Staff continued to provide construction project updates regarding the Browns Valley Trunk and Summer 2020 Sewer Rehabilitation Projects via mailings, emails, texts and website updates.
+Staff also issued press releases to the Register and worked with City and County to share important messages via email, social media and e-newsletters.
+5C Collaborate with other local agencies and groups to meet common goals. > Staff continues to work with the Environmental Education Coalition of Napa County and helped plan, advertise, and participated in the annual Napa Earth Day, which was virtual this year.
+Staff also continued to work with Baywork and the Bay Area Pollution Prevention Group.
+Staff continues to participate in twice-weekly calls with the Napa County PIO Network and helps spread important messages to and from that group.
+5D Build and maintain relationships with community leaders, elected officials and stakeholders. < Staff continues to work and collaborate with other local agencies and will continue scheduling presentations and tours for community leaders and stakeholders as soon as it is safe to do so.
+6A Evaluate current recycled water allocation policy • A presentation was provided to the Board in Quarter 4.
 6B Implement capital projects in partnership with local agencies for the distribution of recycled water > All scheduled work is complete.

-6C Participate with local partners on long-term opportunities for water reuse, including the Phase II project with NBWRA > Federal approval of NBWRA Phase 2 EIR/EIS is delayed until a federal grant award is approved.
+2 019 S trategic Objectives: Complete On Track Watch Delayed Status: 6C Participate with local partners on long-term opportunities for water reuse, including the Phase II project with NBWRA • Federal approval of NBWRA Phase 2 EIR/EIS is delayed until a federal grant award is approved.
 NBWRA's TAC to meet and discuss in 2020.
-6D Develop a partnership with cities of Napa and American Canyon, if possible, to complete a preliminary feasibility study for developing a "purified water" potable reuse program Discussions will occur as part of the Drought Contingency Plan.
-6E Evaluate energy self-generation with the primary goal of decreasing overall energy costs and reliance on the energy grid, and recommend policy options for consideration > Staff is evaluating alternatives, which will be presented to the Board for consideration during Quarter 4.
+6D Develop a partnership with cities of Napa and American Canyon, if possible, to complete a preliminary feasibility study for developing a "purified water" potable reuse program ~ Discussions will occur as part of the Drought Contingency Plan.
+6E Evaluate energy self-generation with the primary goal of decreasing overall energy costs and reliance on the energy grid, and recommend policy options for consideration ~ Analysis ongoing.
+An update was provided to the Board in Quarter 4.
+6F Improve recycled water quality to increase appeal and acceptability of recycled water to current and future users ~ Ongoing.
+7A Negotiate a new National Pollutant Discharge Elimination System (NPDES) permit with the Regional Water Quality Control Board ~ Application efforts for the new permit continued during Quarter 4.
+7B Stay current on proposed state and federal legislation that could positively or negatively impact NapaSan's current or future operations. ~ Ongoing.

-2019 Strategic Objectives:

-O D A Match

-O D Delaye

-O D Delaye

-O Status:

-4017 3 trategic Objectives: $\mathcal{O}$ 0 Д Status: 6F Improve recycled water quality to increase appeal and acceptability of recycled water to current and future users > Ongoing.
-7A Negotiate a new National Pollutant Discharge Elimination System (NPDES) permit with the Regional Water Quality Control Board > Application effort to start in Summer 2020.
-7B Stay current on proposed state and federal legislation that could positively or negatively impact NapaSan's current or future operations. > Ongoing.

-Fiscal Year 2019/20 Third Quarter Financial Report